- Purchase the complete Expat Arrivals Russia Guide (PDF)

 It is vital that expats have adequate health insurance to cover the hefty fees.
 This can be organised through their employer or independently.
-Expats should ensure that their insurance covers the specific facility which they would most likely visit, as many policies will only cover specific hospitals and clinics.
+Expats should ensure that their insurance covers the specific facility which they would most likely visit, as many policies will only cover certain hospitals and clinics.

 No strong relationship exists between price and quality of private healthcare in Russia.
 The most expensive clinic may not be the best, and it’s advisable to source recommendations from other expats or reputable forums.
 Expats living in rural Russia will struggle to find internationally recognised private facilities, and may need to travel to the nearest city to receive reliable treatment.